Body fat is necessary for the purpose of storing energy and calories, but too much of it can cause a multitude of harmful consequences to the body.

-So what did they find?
-The researchers found a direct correlation between belly fat specifically and cognitive decline.
+Researchers found a direct correlation between belly fat and cognitive decline.

-The authors are quick to point out in their paper that visceral fat is thought to be a major site for inflammation:
+The authors are quick to point out that visceral fat is thought to be a major site for inflammation:

 “Visceral fat is thought to be a major site for inflammatory cytokine production and has been linked to other vascular risk factors (hypertension, diabetes mellitus) that may be important mechanisms in brain atrophy.
 Associations between obesity and gray matter volume were only partly explained by diabetes mellitus in the present study.
 In contrast, subcutaneous fat in the hips and legs has been linked to healthier metabolic profiles, which may provide partial support for the concept of metabolically healthy obesity.
 Indeed, our data suggested that obese participants (BMI ≥30 kg/m2 ) without central obesity had a gray matter volume similar to that of overweight participants.”

 In other words, having a higher BMI is not necessarily a threat if it’s not associated with that central fat located in the belly.